vmware/powershell-module-for-vmware-cloud-foundation-password-management/README.md

 `VMware.CloudFoundation.PasswordManagement` is a PowerShell module that has been written to support the ability to report and configure the password policy settings across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] instance.

-With these cmdlets, you can:
+With these cmdlets, you can perform the following actions on a VMware Cloud Foundation instance or a specific workload domain.

-- Generate a password policy report for your SDDC Manager instance.
+- Generate a password policy report for password expiration, password complexity, and account lockout.
-- Generate a password policy report with configuration drift for your SDDC Manager instance by using a password policy configuration file.
+- Generate a password policy report with configuration drift using a password policy configuration file.
-- Updates the password polices for your SDDC Manager instance by using a password policy configuration file.
+- Update the password polices using a password policy configuration file.

-The module provides coverage for the following components:

-- ESXi
-- vCenter Single Sign-On
-- vCenter Server
-- NSX Local Manager
-- NSX Edge
-- SDDC Manager
-- Standalone Workspace ONE Access
+- Generate a password rotation report for all accounts managed by SDDC Manager.

 ## Documentation